byosss/THE3DENGINE/doc.md

 Each Model3D instance is associated with a shader, containing instructions for rendering surfaces.
 Within a Model3D, multiple meshes exist, each potentially linked to one or more textures.
 During the main rendering loop:

-- Lighting Calculation: The Engine computes lighting effects for the scene.
+- Lighting Calculation: The Engine computes lighting effects for the scene (in theory it is possible to have an infinite number of lights, but the computational requirements increase exponentially).

 - Shader Activation: The Engine activates each Model3D's shader for rendering.